university logo

 University Library Publications and Grants Awarded, 2023-2024

-The 2023-2024 academic year has been a remarkable period of scholarly achievement for our library faculty.
+The 2023-2024 academic year has been a remarkable period of scholarly achievement for our library personnel.
 This list highlights the diverse range of publications and prestigious grants awarded, reflecting the dedication to advancing research and contributing to the broader academic community.
 From groundbreaking studies in the relationship between information literacy and AI to innovative observations about inclusivity in archiving, our faculty members continue to push the boundaries of knowledge in their respective fields.

 Works of our faculty in the 2023-2024 academic year include: